G-PRADO/G-PRADO/README.md

 <p>
-  Hi 👋, I'm Gustavo!
-A passionate Computer Science student from Brazil.
+  - 👋 Hello, I'm Gustavo!
+A programming student passionate about technology.

   - 🌱 I have a degree in computer science

   - 🔭 I am looking for a job opportunity.
 My goal is to become a Developer.